-There is nothing special you need to do prior to getting vaccinated.
-Reschedule your appointment if you were diagnosed with COVID-19 in the last 10 days, have any symptoms of COVID-19 or were exposed to someone with COVID-19 in the last 10 days.
+There is nothing special you need to do before getting vaccinated.
+Reschedule your appointment if you were diagnosed with COVID-19, have any symptoms of COVID-19, or were exposed to someone with COVID-19, in the last 10 days.

 Getting the Second Dose

 The Pfizer and Moderna vaccines require two doses.
 Both doses should be of the same vaccine.
 If you receive the Pfizer vaccine, you should get a second dose of the Pfizer vaccine 21 days after your first dose.
 If you receive the Moderna vaccine, you should get a second dose of the Moderna vaccine 28 days after your first dose.

 If you cannot get your second Pfizer or Moderna dose during the recommended interval, get it as soon as possible after.
 No matter how much time has passed, you should still get the second shot.
 You should not get the second dose earlier than recommended.